Find out about the VAT liability of insurance transactions and insurance related services.

 Under these provisions, there is an entitlement to recover VAT incurred on supplies of insurance related services when they are:

-- made to customers belonging in the UK or elsewhere in the EU but the party insured under the contract belongs outside the EU
+- made to customers belonging in the UK but the party insured under the contract belongs outside the UK

-- related to insurance which is directly linked to the export of specific goods from within the EU to outside the EU (see paragraph 6.6.2 for more information on this)
+- related to insurance which is directly linked to the export of specific goods from the UK to outside the UK (see paragraph 6.6.2)

 12.3.2 Entitlement to recover input tax